-As Frenz is facing expansion, risks are associated with each expansion plan that it is exploring.
+Risks are associated with each of the expansion plans that Frenz is exploring.
 Implementation of these plans can be very challenging and risky as these plans are disruptions to the ongoing business.

-Delays in store openings for reasons beyond control, exposure to increased construction costs associated with new store openings and lack of desirable real estate locations availability would also negativity impact the net revenues and profit margins.
+Delays in store openings, exposure to increased construction costs associated with new store openings, and lack of availability of desirable real estate locations would also negativity impact the net revenues and profit margins.

-The degree to which Frenz enters into, maintains, develops, and is able to negotiate appropriate terms and conditions and to which it can enforce commercial and other agreements could have significant impact on company financing and operation.
+The degree to which Frenz is able to negotiate appropriate terms and conditions as it enters into, maintains, and develops commercial and other agreements could have significant impact on company financing and operation.